DrehanM/PintOperatingSystem/doc/project3.md

 ### Synchronization
 lock on every inode (`inode->l`): We have a lock on every inode so that we can't be reading and writing to an inode at the same time.
 We aquire the lock at the beginning of `inode_read_at` and `inode_write_at` and release the lock at the end of those functions.
+We also use this lock when we are editing the inode struct members itself.

 lock on open_inodes (`open_inodes_lock`): We have a lock on `open_inodes` to prevent race conditions when changing the `open_inodes`.